mathjax/MathJax-docs/advanced/model.rst

 below.

-When MathJax runs, it looks through the page for special markers that delimitindicate mathematics; for each such marker, it locates an appropriate input jax, which it uses to convert the mathematics into an internal form (a MathML tree as javascript objects), and then calls an output jax to transform the internal format into HTML content that
+When MathJax runs, it looks through the page for special markers that delimit/indicate mathematics; for each such marker, it locates an appropriate input jax, which it uses to convert the mathematics into an internal form (a MathML tree as javascript objects), and then calls an output jax to transform the internal format into HTML content that